Springjunky/docker-local-build-environment/README.md

 ### My next steps

-* Pump up the Image with latest docker, ansible, gitlab and Sonatype Nexus
+* Pump up the Image with latest docker, ansible, gitlab and Sonatype Nexus to get a _full_ CI/CD Environment
 * move the personal DNS-Server outsite the docker-compose (ENV) at this time it is hardcode in the compose-file
 * optimze Dockerfiles to use less number of layers during build